sbi-dev/sbi/CONTRIBUTING.md

 For code linting and formating, we use [`ruff`](https://docs.astral.sh/ruff/), which is installed alongside `sbi`.

-When you create a PR onto `main`, our CI actions on GitHub will perform the following
+When you create a PR onto `main`, our Continuous Integration (CI) actions on GitHub will perform the following
 checks:

 - **`ruff`** for linting and formatting (including `black`, `isort`, and `flake8`)